Horse Riding and Wildlife Conservation

 Assist in horseback game counts and animal welfare monitoring

-You will experience the amazing animal sitings, enjoy the African bush and do essential volunteer work, all on horseback, as well as having the opportunity to interact closely with rhinos and elephants and monitor other wildlife on the reserve.
+You will experience amazing animal sightings, enjoy the African bush and do essential volunteer work, all on horseback, as well as having the opportunity to interact closely with rhinos and elephants and monitor other wildlife on the reserve.
 The aim of the programme is to assist the established black rhino breeding and release programme, undertake patrols to better secure the conservancy and protect the animals, and collect meaningful information relating to rhino and wildlife conservation.
 You will also help educate the local children about the importance of protecting the natural environment and how they can play their part in conservation.

 KEY VOLUNTEER ACTIVITIES